protocubo/instrument.hx/README.md

 --macro uinstrument.TraceArgs.hijack("sys.db.Mysql.MysqlConnection", "request")
 ```

-_(Of course you should not leave this on in production; at the very least make
+_(You probably do not want to leave this on in production; at the very least
-sure to sanitize the output so no sensitive information ever gets stored in log
+make sure to sanitize the output so no sensitive information ever gets stored
-files)._
+in log files)._

-Note that `TraceCalls.notify` and `TraceArgs.notify` are `dynamic` functions
-and can be replaced at runtime: see [_Customizing the callbacks: tracing call
-stacks_] (#customizing-the-callbacks) for an example.

 ## Timing calls